 Not everyone stores their files on the local drives.
 A lot of us use external or portable drives to store sensitive data.
 We can scan them when they are plugged into our machines using two different methods.
-This article will show you how to scan external or network drives via the context menu entry and by scanning using a custom scan.
+This article will show you how to scan external drives via the context menu entry and by scanning using a custom scan.

 Option 1 - right-click

 - Open the file manager (file explorer in Windows).

 - Right-click on this file, folder or drive, which should be scanned.

 - From the context-menu, select Scan with Malwarebytes.

 Option 2 - custom scan

 - Select Scan, then Custom Scan.